YuqiL1/yuqil1.github.io/_pages/about.md

 - *2020* China National Scholarship (Top 1 in College of Life and Health Sciences, NEU)

 # 🔥 News
+- *2025.04*: &nbsp;🏆 Work was recognized as "Top viewed article" in Advanced Electronic Materials!
 - *2025.01*: &nbsp;🏆 Awarded "Best Poster Award" at Post-Moore Academic Annual Conference!
 - *2024.12*: &nbsp;🎤 Gave an oral presentation at IEEE International Electron Devices Meeting (IEDM) 2024!
 - *2024.11*: &nbsp;🎤 Gave an oral presentation at IEEE/ACM International Symposium on Microarchitecture (MICRO) 2024!